quixio/quix-streams/docs/publish.md

 ## Writing events

 `EventData` is the formal class in Quix Streams which represents an Event data packet in memory. `EventData` is meant to be used when the data is intended to be consumed only as single unit, such as json payload where properties can't be converted to individual parameters.
-EventData can also be better for non-standard changes such as a machine shutting down sending event named ShutDown.
+EventData can also be better for non-standard changes such as a machine shutting down might publish an event named ShutDown.

 !!! tip